Suica Card for Japan Travel and Shopping: How to Buy and Use (2026)

 For official information on Suica cards, please refer to the JR-EAST official website.

-Suica cards are only sold in the eastern Japan area (wherever East Japan Rail operates).
+Please note that Suica cards are only sold in the eastern Japan area (wherever JR East operates).
 This includes the greater Tokyo area and Tohoku (northern Japan).
+If you travel extensively in western Japan, including Osaka and Kyoto, you can opt for ICOCA or other regional IC cards.

 Suica Card Types